jonhare/Smallpeice-Lecture/README.md

 # Smallpeice Robotics Computer Vision & AI Lecture: "Learning to See"

-This Github repository stores the interactive slides for the Computer Vision & AI lecture I gave for the Smallpeice Robotics Summer School at the [University of Southampton](http://www.soton.ac.uk).
+This Github repository stores the interactive slides for the Computer Vision & AI lecture I gave for the Smallpeice Robotics Summer School in 2018 at the [University of Southampton](http://www.soton.ac.uk).
 The slides were built using [OpenIMAJ](http://www.openimaj.org).

 From this page you can get the source-code for the presentation, which you can build yourself following the instructions below.
 If you just want to run the presentation, you can download the latest version of the pre-compiled runnable jar from [here](http://jenkins.ecs.soton.ac.uk/job/Smallpeice-Lecture/lastBuild/artifact/target/SmallpeiceLearningToSee-1.0-SNAPSHOT-jar-with-dependencies.jar).